mmore500/iterpop/README.rst

-iterpop makes popping the value out of a singleton container safe and fun
+iterpop makes popping the value out of a singleton container or a homogeneous container safe & fun

 * Free software: MIT license